 If you find yourself struggling to find a graduate job after university, get in touch with us.

 9) Keep in touch with your friends from university

 Maintaining these friendships will is a great idea.

 Even if you have all moved away, take the time to meet up.
-Some graduates move home and isolate themselves which contributes to them feeling lost after graduation.
+Some graduates move home and isolate themselves which contributes to them feeling lost after graduation or even depressed.